LPA Spring Meeting

 Register Here or Download the PDF

-Registration is open for the 2026 LPA Spring Meeting, taking place April 20–22 at the Francis Marion Hotel in hitsoric downtown Charleston, South Carolina.
+Registration is open for the 2026 LPA Spring Meeting, taking place April 20–22 at the Francis Marion Hotel in historic downtown Charleston, South Carolina.

 Enjoy ample networking opportunities during receptions & dinners, group outings, and throughout our focused education program, all designed to spark collaboration and actionable insights.
 Surrounded by Charleston’s charm and hospitality, this is the perfect setting to recharge, reconnect, and reimagine what’s next for your business.